chris-sanders/ansible_k14_deployment/roles/k14/README.md

 Writing an Application Role
 ---------------------------
-The following sections describe how to write a role for a specific application using this role to perform most of the workflow.
+The following sections describe how to write a role for a specific application using this role to perform most of the work flow.

 Role Variables
 --------------